lexarisa/lexarisa/README.md

 I am a Full-Stack Developer who enjoy building things from the ground up and learning new technology to optimize and improve my program along the way  :computer:.

-I am currently working on an e-commerce website for a Wine Decanter business.

 When I'm not coding, you can find me reading a book :books:, hiking in the mountains :mountain: :hiking_boot:, or doing yoga :lotus_position_woman:.